Eddie Rosario Preview, Player Props: Braves vs. Pirates

 Eddie Rosario At The Plate

-- Rosario has an RBI in 35 of 122 games this year, with multiple RBI in 19 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- Rosario has an RBI in 36 of 123 games this year, with multiple RBI in 20 of them.
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 48 games this season (39.3%), including multiple runs in nine games.
+- In 49 of 123 games this year, he has scored, and 10 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.